hansrune/HeatPumpControl/README.md

     - The CN105 port of Mitsubishi ports can be used - and will then also provide the power supply for the board
 - **An IR blaster circuit**
     - Some features / command packets are easier to find from a native IR receiver
-- **An IR receiver**
-    - Available to use - but not tested with any firmwares yet.
-      IR protocol decodes from a native remote control is probably easier to do from a Raspberry Pi or similar
 - **I2C and/or 1-wire**
 - **Other GPIO ports**
 - **WiFi based**